Having a bunch of blog posts that bring traffic all the time of the year, isn’t that great? That’s what is evergreen content.

 So if you publish 4 to 6 blog posts per month then aim for 2 evergreen articles.
 Think of whatever works best for you.

-But keep pushing out those informative posts to get them rank on Google.
+But keep pushing out those informative posts to get them ranked on Google.

 And follow these steps below to create evergreen blog posts.